oobecomau/desktop.gov.au/docs/blueprint/solution-overview.md

     <span class="maturity-rating">N/A</span>
 </div>

 The assessment of regular backups against the blueprint has been descoped and is now reported as Not Assessed.
-This is a result of the blueprint not including agency backup capabilities, and to reflect the need for agencies to implement their own backup strategy tailored to their unique business continuity requirements.
+This is a result of the blueprint not including organisation backup capabilities, and to reflect the need for agencies to implement their own backup strategy tailored to their unique business continuity requirements.

-Microsoft provide the [Shared Responsibility Model](https://docs.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility) to assist customers understand what responsibilities are held by Microsoft as the provider of cloud services, and which remain the responsibility of the agency using these services.
+Microsoft provide the [Shared Responsibility Model](https://docs.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility) to assist customers understand what responsibilities are held by Microsoft as the provider of cloud services, and which remain the responsibility of the organisation using these services.
 Responsibility for '*Information and data*' is described as '*always retained by the customer*'.
 Therefore, agencies are responsible for the protection of data including backup and restoration.